 \section{Summary and Discussion}

 Since \citet{2010PhRvD..82h3520T} pointed out the potentially large impact of the relative streaming motion between baryons and dark matter on early structure formation, a number of studies followed to assess its impact on early galaxy formation and reionization.
 In this study, we have investigated the possibility of the streaming motion affecting the reionization {\it sink}, the small-scale gas clumping in the pre-reionization IGM.
 We have shown that the streaming motion can erase a significant portion of the clumpiness in the pre-reionization IGM and thus make reionization happen significantly earlier under certain conditions.
-Because the streaming velocity varies over large length-scales ($\sim 140$ Mpc), our results suggest that the streaming motion can contribute to the variation in Ly$\alpha$ opacity observed from different quasar sightlines.
+Because the streaming velocity varies over large length scales ($\gtrsim 100$ Mpc), our results suggest that the streaming motion can contribute to the variation in Ly$\alpha$ opacity observed from different quasar sightlines, and help to explain the large scatter from recent observation when combined with fluctuations in the UV background and IGM temperature.
 A schematic description of the large-scale inhomogeneity caused by the streaming motion is given in Figure~\ref{fig:concept}.

-A hydrogen ion in a no-streaming ($V_{cb,i}=0~{\rm km}~{\rm s}^{-1}$) region can recombine $\sim 0.2$ times more than in a highly-streaming ($V_{cb,i}=70~{\rm km}~{\rm s}^{-1}$) region throughout the reionization era.
-As a result, 20\% of the IGM remain neutral in the no-streaming zone when the reionization is already finished in the streaming zone.
-In our one-zone model for reionization history, we find that the end-of-reionization redshift can vary by $\Delta z_e\sim 0.5$ depending on the characteristic of ionizing sources.
-We find that the variation is maximized when the ionizing efficiency of sources declines toward the end of reionization.
+A hydrogen ion in a no-streaming ($V_{cb,i}=0~{\rm km}~{\rm s}^{-1}$) region can recombine $\sim 0.15$ times more than in a highly streaming ($V_{cb,i}=70~{\rm km}~{\rm s}^{-1}$) region throughout the reionization era.
+As a result, 15\% of the IGM remains neutral in the no-streaming zone when the reionization is already finished in the streaming zone.
+In our one-zone model for reionization history, we find that the end-of-reionization redshift can vary by up to $\Delta z_e\sim 0.5$ depending on the characteristic of ionizing sources.
+We find that the variation increases as the ionizing efficiency of sources declines toward the end of reionization.
 On the other hand, the variation is much smaller when the source efficiency does not evolve, and the ionizing background steeply rises at late time.
-The variation can also be suppressed if low-mass galaxies are self-regulated due to the photo-ionization feedback.
+The variation can also be suppressed if low-mass galaxies are self-regulated due to the photoionization feedback.